Pride and Prejudice: LLM Amplifies Self-Bias in Self-Refinement: Analyzing LLM's Self-Bias

 As GPT-3.5-Turbo reaches 20\% coverage around the 5th iteration, it experiences a significant rise in bias and skewness estimation.
 It is worth noting that the rate of LLM's self-estimated improvements is much higher than the true coverage improvements.
 This phenomenon results in a saturation of performance improvements after the 5th iteration for both GPT-4 and GPT-3.5-Turbo.

-\paragraph{Mathematical Reasoning.} Figure \ref{fig:math_bias_skew} illustrates that all large language models (LLMs) exhibit an increase in bias and skewness estimation in the iterative self-consistency pipeline.
-This suggests that LLMs introduce self-biases towards certain reasoning paths during self-refine, ultimately leading to a biased ensemble across multiple reasoning paths.
+\paragraph{Mathematical Reasoning.} Figure \ref{fig:math_bias_skew_self_refine} illustrates that all large language models (LLMs) exhibit an increase in bias and skewness estimation in the iterative self-refine pipeline.
+This suggests that LLMs introduce self-biases towards some math solutions during self-refine.

-\paragraph{Human Evaluation.} We employ one graduate student to annotate $50$ examples from the 0th and 10th iteration of GPT-4, GPT-3.5-Turbo and Gemini's outputs at Yor-En, respectively.
+\paragraph{Human Evaluation on Bias Estimation.} We employ one graduate student to annotate $50$ examples from the 0th and 10th iteration of GPT-4, GPT-3.5-Turbo and Gemini's outputs at Yor-En, respectively.
 The human rater compares candidate text against reference and labels error location, error type, and severity labels at candidate text.
 The scoring scheme follows MQM style \cite{freitag-etal-2021-experts}, which matches the scoring range of LLM's feedback.
 Our human score indicates that all three LLMs have not received measurable improvements via the self-refine pipeline (The raw human scores are included in the Appendix Table \ref{tab:human_eval_gpt-4}, \ref{tab:human_eval_gpt-3.5-turbo} and \ref{tab:human_eval_gemini}), which is consistent with the BLEURT assessment.
 In Table \ref{tab:human_eval}, both increasing bias and distance skewness estimation demonstrate that all LLMs have significantly increased their self-bias with $10$ iterative refinements.
 In the following case study, we examine self-bias in GPT-4.
 Our observations reveal that GPT-4's self-feedback mechanism led to the optimization of false positives, resulting in an amplification of self-bias over three iterations.
 In section \ref{sec:alleviation}, we demonstrate two potential alleviation that we can use to mitigate this self-bias.

+\paragraph{Human Evaluation on LLM's Output Quality.} We conducted human evaluation on six LLM’s self-feedback outputs at first and fifth iteration at Yoruba to English translation.
+For each LLM at each iteration, we annotate 100 samples.
+In total, we annotate 1200 samples.
+Specifically, human labor will check whether error annotation in the format of 'xxx' is a minor xxx error/'xxx' is a major xxx error/'xxx' is a critical xxx error (When LLM outputs an error-free annotations, it can have flexible forms, such ‘None’, ‘No error’, “Perfect translation”).